 Though they're known now for their singing chops and their devotion to old-time country music, Reba McEntire and Cody Johnson used to chase this dream they call rodeo.
 McEntire's past included barrel racing, while Johnson's a seasoned bull rider.

-It's no surprise, then, that both gravitated toward their new duet, "Dear Rodeo."
+It's no surprise, then, that both gravitated toward their new duet and music video, "Dear Rodeo."
 Johnson co-wrote the song with Dan Couch.
 It first appeared on Johnson's major label debut album, Ain't Nothin' To It (Warner Music Nashville), and was recently selected as a radio single.
 Johnson revisited the song with McEntire at the country legend's behest.

 "It was a thrill to get to sing 'Dear Rodeo' with Cody because we're both from the rodeo world," McEntire said in a statement.
 "I grew up in a rodeo family, I'm a third-generation rodeo brat.
 So the song means a lot to me because I did leave rodeo to be in the country music business.
 I sure miss it."

 Though it certainly applies to that seven-second rush chased by not just Johnson but such country legends as Chris LeDoux and Moe Bandy, the song also addresses reflecting back amid a major life change.